OCA/l10n-france/account_balance_ebp_csv_export/README.rst

 Account Balance EBP CSV export
 ==============================

-This module adds a button *EBP csv File* next to the *Print* button on the Trial Balance wizard.
+This module adds a button *Export EBP CSV* next to the *Export PDF* and *Export XLSX* buttons on the Trial Balance wizard.
 It will export the Trial Balance in the CSV export format of the EBP accounting software.

 One of the possible usage scenario of this module is to export the trial balance to software dedicated to the `liasse fiscale <http://fr.wikipedia.org/wiki/Liasse_fiscale>`_ (French fiscal declaration) that accept CSV files from the EBP accounting software.
 This file has been successfully tested with the following software: